ibexa/documentation-user/docs/content_management/translate_content.md

 - Go to **Product catalog** -> **Products**, select a product, and open the **Translations** tab.
 Then, next to a language version that you want to edit, click the **Edit side-by-side** button.

-This opens the side-by-side translation view, where you can perform a review or make your changes and either publish directly or create a new draft.
+This opens the side-by-side translation view, where you can perform a review or make your changes and either create a new draft of a content item or publish directly.

 !!! tip